-Supermodel Cindy Crawford is a stone fox at 49, thanks to a sensible low carb diet and regular exercise that includes Pilates, yoga and circuit-training workouts.
+Cindy Crawford is 50 and fabulous, thanks to a low carb diet and regular exercise that includes Pilates, yoga and circuit-training workouts, Celebrity Health Fitness reported.

-Crawford maintains her stunning physique by following a healthy, low-carb diet and working out three to four times a week.
-Low carb diets promote natural weight loss by forcing the body to burn fat for fuel, said obesity expert Jeff Volek, author of The Art and Science of Low Carbohydrate Living.
+Crawford maintains her supermodel physique by following a low-carb diet and working out three to four times a week.
+Low carb diets promote weight loss by forcing the body to burn fat for fuel, said obesity expert Dr. Eric Westman, co-author of Keto Clarity.

 Cindy, a mom of two, said she eats well to be healthy, not just to be skinny.
 Cindy also indulges her guilty pleasures, which include dark chocolate.

 "I love chocolate and I have some every day," Crawford said.
 "I like to get the Dagoba Chocodrops that are 74% cacao.
 I like that they are chip-sized, so a small handful satisfies."

 Cindy's workouts typically include cardio exercise such as running, spinning, stair-climbing, and hiking.
 She also does Pilates, yoga, lifts weights, and circuit-trains.

 Yoga is anti-aging and promotes natural weight loss by reducing stress, sculpting lean muscles and suppressing appetite, said Jennifer Aniston’s yoga teacher, Mandy Ingber, author of the bestseller Yogalosophy.

 Crawford confessed she was terrified of turning 50, but has learned to embrace aging.